 Due to deteriorating beach conditions, Schafer Road beach access is open only to pedestrian use.

-The park has 115 tent sites, 42 utility sites, four primitive sites, five rustic cabins, two yurts, one group camp, one dump station, nine restrooms (one ADA), and 16 showers (two ADA).
+The park has 115 standard campsites, 42 full-hookup sites, four primitive sites, one group camp, one dump station, nine restrooms (one ADA) and 16 showers (two ADA).
 Hookup sites are small and close together, and bigger rigs may have some trouble with site size.
 Maximum site length is 35 feet (may have limited availability).
 Tent sites #192 to #284 are located on the ocean side of Highway 105 to provide easy, pedestrian access to the beach.